-HEE Standard Requirement Reference Number 2.1 Impact of service design on users Structure of the service The Clinical Lead for Stroke told the review panel that the stroke service received about 1000 referrals a year (although this had reduced during Covid-19).
+HEE Standard HEE Quality Domain 2 - Educational Governance and Leadership Requirement Reference Number 2.1 Impact of service design on users Structure of the service The Clinical Lead for Stroke told the review panel that the stroke service received about 1000 referrals a year (although this had reduced during Covid-19).
 The Clinical Lead for Stroke said that about 20% of these were stroke mimics, 20% were intra-cranial haemorrhages, 30% were transient ischaemic attacks (TIAs) and the remainder were acute ischemic strokes.
 The review team heard that of the patients with acute ischemic stroke, 20 to 30% had acute thrombolysis.
 The Clinical Lead for Stroke explained that the percentage of eligible patients receiving a mechanical thrombectomy at the Trust was much higher than the national average and this part of the service had grown considerably in recent years.
 The higher trainees told the review team that the hospital took referrals from all of North East London and also any centres for thrombectomy, including outside of London.
 The ESs and CSs told the review team that a TIA clinic ran five days a week and that stroke and thrombectomy clinics ran every week also.

 The Clinical Director told the review team that the number of patients being admitted to the service was variable but was between 20 and 25 a month.
 The Clinical Director said that about a third of these were out of hours.
 The review team asked the Trust representatives how many referrals were being received at night and the Trust representatives said that the stroke doctor on call could be required to clerk six or seven patients a night, even though only one or two of those patients would be admitted under the care of the stroke service.
-The Trust representatives explained that the stroke doctor on call had to clerk stroke minic patients and then handover to the right team once the patient had been admitted.
-The Trust representatives said that when more than one patient ta at once, the stroke doctor on call had to prioritise and that the ED did also try to help as they knew the service was under pressure.
+The Trust representatives explained that the stroke doctor on call had to clerk stroke mimic patients and then handover to the right team once the patient had been admitted.
+The Trust representatives said that when more than one patient came in at once, the stroke doctor on call had to prioritise and that the ED did also try to help as they knew the service was under pressure.
 The higher neurology trainees explained to the review team that a very high proportion of the calls the stroke doctor on call had to deal with were stroke mimics and that these patients were very unwell.

 The foundation and IMT trainees and clinical fellows told the review team they were expected to cover the 26-bed stroke ward as well as the thrombolysis bleep out of hours.
-The foundation and IMT trainees and clinical fellows said that more than one shift, four or five patients would be handed over to the doctor on call who would then have to manage those patients plus those that came in overnight.
+The foundation and IMT trainees and clinical fellows told the review team that often going into a night shift, four or five patients would be handed over to the doctor on call who would then have to manage those patients plus those that came in overnight.
 The foundation and IMT trainees and clinical fellows said that more than one thrombolysis call can come in simultaneously and when this happened, they had only consultant help via phone.
-The trainees said that it was variable whether the stroke nurse would attend each call with them, this often depended on staffing levels on the ward.
-The review team hard for going an or call shift worried and overwhelmed them.
-The trainees said that the stroke service had always been busy and stressful but trainees had felt suppor NSM2.1a unmanageable and staying hours later than they were supposed to was normal in the department.
+The trainees said that it was variable whether the stroke nurse would attend each call with them; this often depended on staffing levels on the ward.
+The review team heard that working alone in this way had been the exception previously but had recently become the rule.
+The foundation and IMT trainees and clinical fellows said these simultaneous calls were impossible to manage and the thought of doing an on call shift worried and overwhelmed them.
+The trainees said that when they had more than one patient, the consultants told them to prioritise.